Mohamed Al Khaja: Early life and education

 Mohamed Al Khaja was born in Abu Dhabi, United Arab Emirates.

-Mohamed has spent many years studying in several countries for his education.
 He holds a degree in Political Science from Northeastern University in Boston, Massachusetts, and a Master of Business Administration from the Vienna University of Economics and Business.

 Career and personal life

 Mohamed has taken roles in energy management, disarmament, business development for Mubadala Investment Company, Borouge, and The Emirates Center for Strategic Studies and Research.
-Mohamed is also involved in academic activities, as he has been appointed as a member of the Board of Trustees of the prominent Sorbonne University in Abu Dhabi, since 2018.
+He has also been appointed as a member of the Board of Trustees of the Sorbonne University in Abu Dhabi, since 2018.
 Mohamed is married and is a father to four children.